guntherbensch/repframe/README.md

 ### Sensitivity Dashboard

+A general difference to the indicators included in the *Reproducibility and Replicability Indicators table* is that the same level of statistical significance is applied to original and robustness results.
+The motivation is to separate *technical* and *classification* reproducibility or replicability of results as defined above and outlined in the description of the first two indicators.

 The **significance agreement indicator** is derived in a similar way as the *statistical significance indicator* from the *Reproducibility and Replicability Indicators table*.
-The only differences are that (i) the indicator is the same for statitically significant and insignificant robustness estimates and that (ii) the same significance level $\alpha$ is applied to the original results and to the robustness results, in order to focus the indicator on *technical* reproducibility or replicability of results as defined above.
+The only differences are that (i) the indicator is the same for statitically significant and insignificant robustness estimates and that (ii) the same significance level $\alpha$ is applied to the original results and to the robustness results.
 The indicator is expressed in \% of all robustness results on either statitically significant or insignificant original results and, hence, additionally multiplied by 100.

 $$ I'_{1j} = mean(\mathbb{I}(pval_i \le \alpha) \times \mathbb{I}(\beta_i \times \beta^{orig}_j \ge 0)) \times 100 $$